With food stamps set to dry up Nov. 1, SNAP recipients say they fear what's next

 Yet the USDA memo stipulates that states won't be reimbursed for temporarily providing food aid to residents, raising questions about the viability of that approach.

-Sharlene Sutton, a 45-year-old mother of four in Dorchester, Mass., who left her job as a security officer last month to care for one of her children, who has epilepsy, said she relies on the $549 she gets in monthly SNAP benefits to feed her family.
+Sharlene Sutton, a 45-year-old single mother of four in Dorchester, Massachusetts, who left her job as a security officer last month to care for one of her children, who has epilepsy, said she relies on the $549 she gets in monthly SNAP benefits to feed her family.

 "I was freaking out because I'm like, 'Oh my god, now I don't have a job,'" she told CBS News.
 "I'm not worried about myself that much.
 It's about the kids.
 Like, where am I going to get food from?"